 Please note that while Registered Student Organizations, as the group itself, aren’t governed by the University’s policy on Student Travel and Education Abroad: Health and Safety, any individual student(s) on a RSO trip or program that is receiving University funding or credit are governed by the policy.
 If a University unit is organizing or promoting the travel, the travel is also governed by the policy.
 Please contact Global Programs and Strategy Alliance (GPS Alliance) for assistance.

 Student groups are encouraged to consider participating in programs abroad; however, careful planning is required to minimize health and safety risks.
-Before you begin planning a program abroad for a student group, please review the Learning Abroad Center’s recommendations for best practices regarding safe travel and program planning.
+Before you begin planning a program abroad for a student group, please review the University policy on Student Travel and Education Abroad: Health and Safety and the Learning Abroad Center’s recommendations for best practices regarding safe travel and program planning.

 Student Group Vehicle Rental/Use

-Per the University policy on Student Travel and Education Abroad: Health and Safety, students are not permitted to drive motor vehicles (including but not limited to scooters, motorbikes, motorcycles and cars) while traveling for University-purpose, which includes all international travel by Campus Life Programs.
+Per the University policy on Student Travel and Education Abroad: Health and Safety, students are not permitted to drive motor vehicles (including but not limited to scooters, motorbikes, motorcycles, Segways and cars) while traveling for University purpose, which includes all international travel by Campus Life Programs.
 Faculty and staff may not drive vehicles in which students are passengers abroad without an approved exception from the Office of Risk Management in advance of departure from the U.S. Students must either use public transportation or hire a local driver/vehicle when abroad.

-Student Organizations must comply with University of Minnesota policy as well as adhering to federal, state and local laws when involved in student group activities domestically or abroad.
+Student groups must comply with University of Minnesota policy as well as adhering to federal, state and local laws when involved in student group activities domestically or abroad.

-Student organizations who want to plan, organize, promote, or participate in health-related activities must have the appropriate level of supervision and general and professional liability to protect student participants.
+Student organizations who want to plan, organize, promote, or participate in health-related activities must meet appropriate legal standards.
+This includes requirement for students to hold a recognized certification or licensure to perform any health related activity under the appropriate level of supervision and general and professional liability to protect all student participants.
 Health-related activities include, but are not limited to: